Achievable logoAchievable logo

 Commercial paper

 Commercial paper is a type of short-term, corporate zero coupon debt security.
-If a corporation needs to raise money for short-term purposes, issuing commercial paper is a great way to do it.
-Investors purchase commercial paper at a discount and the issuer pays back the par value at maturity.
+Corporations often use it to raise money for short-term needs.
+Investors buy commercial paper at a discount, and the issuer repays the par value at maturity.

 The maximum maturity for commercial paper is 270 days.
-It may seem like a random amount of time, but it relates to something specific.
-In the primary market chapter, we’ll discuss the Securities Act of 1933, which is a law that covers the sale of new issues.
-Issuers are typically required to register securities with the SEC prior to public sale.
-The purpose of registration is to force issuers to disclose all important (material) facts about the security in order to provide the public with enough information to make an informed investment decision.
+That number ties directly to a rule under the Securities Act of 1933, which we’ll cover in the primary market chapter.
+This law governs the sale of new issues.
+In general, issuers must register securities with the SEC before selling them to the public.
+Registration is designed to require issuers to disclose all important (material) facts so investors have enough information to make informed decisions.

 Definitions